 Using phone calls and video chats can build a greater sense of personal connection between coworkers that goes beyond the work itself.

 Each business stressed the importance of creating a space for their employees to have a personal connection with one another.
-A universal trait between each business that we interviewed was a regular check in of a nonwork related nature.
+Indeed, a universal trait between each business that we interviewed was a regular check in of a nonwork related nature.

-Brian Toomey intentionally keeps his business small so that he can have a human relationship with the people in his business.
+Brian Toomey intentionally keeps his business small so that he can easily create remote worker happiness and connection.
 He will even pay travel expenses so people can come together in-person.
 He warned that it is not a scalable method, but he prefers a very personal business model that caps their company as a boutique consultancy.

 Alex Oxford noted,